loafey/master-thesis/Thesis/TODO/Minor.md

 ## 2 Background
 - [ ] the section heading could be more informative

-- [ ] I think the first two paragraphs should be swapped.

 - [ ] It would be nice to state something about "prerequisites" (some familiarity with (untyped) lambda calculus?)